CopilotC-Nvim/CopilotChat.nvim/README.md

 1. Select some code using visual mode.
 2. Run the command `:CopilotChatInPlace` and type your prompt.
 For example, `What does this code do?`
 3. Press `Enter` to send your question to Github Copilot.
 4. Press `q` to quit.
 There is help text at the bottom of the screen.
-You can also press `<C-h>` to toggle the help text.
+You can also press `?` to toggle the help text.

 [![In-place Demo](https://i.gyazo.com/4a5badaa109cd483c1fc23d296325cb0.gif)](https://gyazo.com/4a5badaa109cd483c1fc23d296325cb0)